lprymak/Data-Storage-Assignment/README.md

 ## Precipitation-API

-Using Python Flask to create searcheable API for precipitation amounts between certain dates.
+Using Python Flask to create API for precipitation, station data, temperature observation data, and searcheable precipitations amounts between certain dates or on single date.

 ### Build